ShiTiwa10/NYC-Data-Pipeline/README.md

 ![Tech](https://img.shields.io/badge/Stack-Airflow_|_dbt_|_PostGIS-blue)

-This project is an end-to-end data engineering pipeline designed to build a "Context Engine" for analyzing Citibike ridership in New York City[cite: 1].
+This project is an end-to-end data engineering pipeline designed to build a "Context Engine" for analyzing Citibike ridership in New York City.
 The pipeline ingests chaotic, disparate urban data streams—from raw Socrata APIs to geospatial polygons—and instills analytical order, creating a final, analytics-ready data product that explains the "why" behind daily and hourly mobility patterns.

 ---